 As disclosed in our 2022 Form 10-K, we previously identified a material weakness related to the control activities component of internal control over financial reporting, based upon the criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("the COSO framework").
 Specifically, multiple deficiencies constituted a material weakness, in the aggregate, relating to deployment of control activities through internal control policies that establish what is expected and procedures that put policies into action.
-As of June 30, 2023, our efforts to remediate the material weakness have included addressing control deficiencies noted in 2022 and validating, through our internal controls over financial reporting program, the design effectiveness of those remediation activities and underlying controls.
-As we continue forward through the remainder of 2023, we will evaluate the operating effectiveness of those controls in order to conclude on the remediation of the material weakness.
+As of ~~June 30, 2023~~ September 30, 2023, our efforts we continue to remediate test and evaluate the material weakness have included addressing control deficiencies noted in 2022 design and validating, through operating effectiveness of our internal controls over financial reporting, program, as well as validate the design effectiveness remediation of those remediation activities and underlying controls.
+As we continue forward through the control deficiencies that in aggregate resulted in a material weakness noted in 2022.
+The remainder of 2023 we will evaluate the operating effectiveness include additional control testing activities and follow-up of those controls in order to conclude on the remediation of the material weakness, any outstanding control deficiencies that remain from 2022.